 (a) Review with the Company's legal counsel any legal matters, including but not limited to any actual or potential violations of laws or regulations or breaches of fiduciary duty or other matters that could have a material impact on the financial statements.

 (b) Discuss with management and the independent auditors the Company's actions and activities concerning risk assessment and risk management, including the risk of fraud.

-(c) Review and discuss with management, Director of Internal Audit and the independent auditors the Company’s cybersecurity risk exposures, the measures management has taken to monitor and mitigate such risks including policies, processes and programs.
+(c) Review and discuss with management, General Auditor and the independent auditors the Company’s cybersecurity risk exposures, the measures management has taken to monitor and mitigate such risks including policies, processes and programs.